PickNikRobotics/beta_moveit_website/team/team.md

                     <div class="team-picture" style="background-image: url('../assets/images/people/p1.jpg')"></div>
                     <h3>Dave Coleman, PhD</h3>
                 </a>
-                <div class="team-position">Co-Founder, CEO</div>
+                <div class="team-position">CEO / Roboticist</div>
                 <p>PhD Computer Science at CU Boulder focusing on motion planning and Mechanical Engineering B.S. at Georgia Tech.
-Dave has 12 years experience working in the field of robotics automation and is a leader in the open source MoveIt and ROS communities.
+Dave has 13 years experience working in the field of robotics automation and is a leader in the open source MoveIt and ROS communities.
 His insights into robot-agnostic platforms for different morphologies, theoretical approaches, and different end-user requirements give him a well-rounded understanding for powerful robotic software.
 He has worked and consulted for all types of robotics companies including Google Robotics, Open Robotics, and Willow Garage.
                 </p>
                 <span class="show-more-team">Read More</span>
             </div>